nico-i/tsconfig/README.md

-# @nico-i/eslint-config
+# @nico-i/tsconfig

-This package provides a shared ESLint configuration for all my projects.
+This package provides a number of basic tsconfigs to centralize TypeScript configurations in my projects.

+Use the "Use this template" button to create your own!